thylinao1/financial-crisis-prediction-ml/README_7.md

 The custom implementations of GARCH, EVT, and backtesting frameworks prioritize pedagogical clarity and understanding of first principles over production optimization.

----

-## License

-This project is intended for educational and research purposes.
-The analysis and code are provided as-is without warranty.
-Please cite appropriately if using this work in academic or professional contexts.

----

-*Last updated: November 2024*